 Cosmogenic neutrinos were the target of a dedicated search using IceCube data collected between May 2010 and May 2012.
 Two events were found.
 However, their energies, rather than super-EeV, as expected for cosmogenic neutrinos, were in the PeV range: 1,070 TeV and 1,240 TeV.
 These events are particle showers initiated by neutrinos interacting inside the instrumented detector volume.
-Their light pool of roughly 100,000 photons extends over more than 500 meters; see Figure 2.1-1.
+Their light pool of roughly 100,000 photons extends over more than 500 meters; see Figure 2.1-2.
 With no evidence for a muon track, they were initiated by electron or tau neutrinos.

-Figure 2.1-1: Light pool produced in IceCube by a high-energy neutrino.
+Figure 2.1-2: Light pool produced in IceCube by a high-energy neutrino.
 The measured energy is 1.04 PeV, which represents a lower limit on the energy of the neutrino that initiated the shower.
 The vertical lines of white dots represent the sensors that report any detected signal.
 Color of the dots indicates arrival time, from red (early) to purple (late) following the rainbow.
 Size of the dots indicates the number of photons detected.

 Previous to this serendipitous discovery, neutrino searches had almost exclusively relied on the observation of muon neutrinos that interacted primarily outside the detector to produce kilometer-long muon tracks that passed through the instrumented volume.
 Although this creates the opportunity to observe neutrinos interacting outside the detector, it is necessary to use the Earth as a filter to remove the huge background flux of muons produced by cosmic-ray interactions in the atmosphere.
 This limits our neutrino view to half the sky.
-Inspired by the observation of the two PeV events, a filter was designed that exclusively identifies neutrinos interacting inside the detector.
+The discovery of cosmic neutrinos was eventually confirmed by the results of a dedicated search inspired by the observation of the two PeV events.
+In this analysis, a filter was designed that exclusively identifies neutrinos interacting inside the detector.
 It divides the instrumented volume of ice into an outer veto shield and a 420-megaton inner active volume.
 The separation between veto and signal regions was optimized to reduce the background of atmospheric muons and neutrinos to about five events per year each while keeping 98% of the cosmic signal.
 The great advantage of concentrating only on neutrinos interacting inside the instrumented volume of ice is that the detector then functions as a total absorption calorimeter measuring energy with a 10-15% resolution.
-Also, neutrinos from all directions in the sky can be identified, including both muon tracks produced in $v{\mu}$ charged-current interactions and secondary showers produced by neutrinos of all flavors.
+Also, neutrinos from all directions in the sky can be identified, including both muon tracks produced in ν{μ} charged-current interactions and secondary showers produced by neutrinos of all flavors.